 Some people opt for medical ID tattoos — tattoos that provide the same identifying information as traditional medical IDs.
 As one member of MyEpilepsyTeam wrote, “My epilepsy bracelet keeps on breaking, and I have to buy a new one.
 I am thinking of having a tattoo that says I suffer from epilepsy.”

 Talk to your doctor to determine whether it’s safe for you to get a tattoo.

 You should also inform your tattoo artist that you have epilepsy.
-They may take precautionary measures to prevent you from injuring yourself, in case a seizure does occur.
-While this may not be an issue if your seizures are controlled, if your seizures are uncontrolled and unpredictable, it may be better to wait until your epilepsy becomes more stable before getting a tattoo.
+They may take precautionary measures to prevent you from injuring yourself in case you experience a seizure while getting the tattoo.
+This may not be an issue if your seizures are controlled, but if they’re uncontrolled and unpredictable, it may be better to wait until your epilepsy becomes more stable before getting a tattoo.

 Some smartphones have features that let people access specific types of medical information from the lock screen.
 This allows medical professionals to see your health information without needing a password for your phone.

 If you have an iPhone, you can set up a smart medical ID by following these instructions.
 If you have an Android or other non-iOS phone, you may need to download an app.
 Simply search for “medical ID app” on the Google Play Store or your phone manufacturer’s app store.

 Near-field communication (NFC) allows smartphones and other devices to communicate with other technologies and transfer information — including medical information — over short distances.
 If you have a wristband, wallet card, or key fob that uses NFC, medical personnel can access your medical information on a secure website in case of an emergency.
 This information can include anything you think would be important in a health emergency, including care plans, prescriptions, and medical documents.